RN12 - Environment and Society

 The information requested during abstract submission include: 1) name(s), affiliation(s) and email of all the author(s); 2) contact details of presenting author (postal address, and telephone in addition to email); 3) title of proposed presentation; 4) up to 4 keywords (optional).

 Submitting authors will receive an email of acknowledgement of successful submission receipt.
-Abstracts will be peer-reviewed and selected for presentation; the letter of notification will be sent by the conference software system in early April 2013.
+Abstracts will be peer-reviewed and selected for presentation.
 Each author cannot submit more than two abstracts (as first author).

 Abstract submission deadline: 1st February 2015